Key Learning Objectives

 Cold and flu season runs from about October to May.
 As I write this, on March 19, we are still in the midst of the time of year when getting sick from viruses that cause colds and flu is common.

 It would be very unusual for March to be the peak month for colds—the common cold usually peaks in December or January.
 But for flu infections, it’s not uncommon for March to be the peak month.
-The chart below is from the CDC: March was the peak month for the flu six times over these 36 flu seasons.

 But even once we get past the peak of cold and flu season, it does not mean people aren’t experiencing cold and flu symptoms.
 Data collected by Gallup in surveys of U.S. adults over a 3-year period indicated that during the month of March, between 2-2.8% of U.S. adults' self-reported having the flu on any given day: 6.4-8% reported having had a cold the day before.